Abhishek5632/Tekverse/README.md

 An interactive map-based app to plan routes safely by identifying high-crime (red) zones and alerting users accordingly.

 Let's make travel safer and smarter!

+👤 Abhishek Dixit - Intro Site
+A personal portfolio showcasing my journey as a tech enthusiast — covering my bio, education, projects, coding skills (DSA), hobbies, and fun facts, along with links to all my social handles.

+Let’s explore the coder, creator, and curious mind behind the screen!